manuman94/outline-wiki-translator/README.md

 - Increase the delay between requests in `src/index.ts`
 - Consider running the tool during off-peak hours

+**Only one document being translated**

+- Check your `BATCH_SIZE` setting in `.env` - it might be set to 1
+- Review `translatedDocs.json` - documents might already be translated from previous runs
+- Look for "already translated and up-to-date" messages in the logs

+**Duplicate folders or documents**

+- The tool should prevent this automatically with hierarchy tracking
+- If duplicates occur, try clearing `translatedDocs.json` and starting fresh
+- Check logs for "Found existing translated folder" messages

+**Quotes around translated titles**

+- This should be automatically fixed by the quote removal feature
+- If quotes persist, check that your `translationService.ts` includes the quote removal regex

+**Folders not being translated**

+- The tool now translates both folder names AND content
+- Check logs for "Translating folder name" and "Created folder" messages
+- Intermediate documents should appear as translated in the target collection

 ### Debug Information

 The tool provides detailed logging:

-- 📚 Document fetching progress
+- 📚 Document fetching progress with hierarchy information
+- 🌳 Document tree structure analysis and statistics
+- 🔍 Complete document discovery with parent-child relationships
+- 📁 Folder structure creation and translation tracking
-- 🌐 Translation status
+- 🌐 Translation status for both content and titles
-- 📝 Document creation results
+- 📝 Document creation results with hierarchy positioning
+- 🔄 Duplicate detection and prevention messages
-- 📊 Final statistics
+- 📊 Final statistics with folder and document counts

 ## 📄 License